JoshEdje/codac/README.md

-# Technical Report: Analysis of Conversion Rates and Average Spending Between Test Groups
+# Technical Report: Analysis of Conversion Rates and Average Spending Between Two A/B Test Groups

 ## Project Overview
 An A/B test is an experimentation technique used by businesses to compare two versions of a webpage, advertisement, or product feature to determine which one performs better.
 By randomly assigning customers or users to either the A or B version, the business can determine which version is more effective at achieving a particular goal.